ubc-library-rc/abacus/README.md

 # Abacus
-Metadata standards guide and documentation for the Abacus data repository hosted by UBC Library
+User guide, resources, and documentation for the Abacus Data repository hosted by UBC Library